Cisko25/AIScrumAssistant/README.md

 ## What is this App?

-See attached project file as a demo.
-You must use Visual Studio or any other IDE that can run **ASP.NET Core**, an open-source web development framework for .NET MVC apps.

 This is an **AI-powered Scrum Assistant** built as an ASP.NET Core MVC web application.
 It’s designed to help teams make sprint planning and grooming easier.

 - **Integrates with Jira** to fetch your project tasks.